oguyon/Cfits/src/PIAACMCsimul/README.md

-\subsection step000 3.000.
-STEP 000: Create an idealized centrally obscured apodized PIAACMC monochromatic design
+\subsection mode000 3.000.
+MODE 000: Create an idealized centrally obscured apodized PIAACMC monochromatic design

 This is meant as a starting point for the PIAACMC, which will then be optimized further\n Optional parameters are: